-For questions about registering, paying, finding us, and more, see "The Fine Print" link at the bottom of this page.
+For questions about registering, attending classes, finding us, and more, see "The Fine Print".

 The art of blacksmithing has been practiced for thousands of years to create objects from horseshoes to furniture to swords.
 Blacksmiths heat iron in a forge and use tools such as a hammer and anvil to shape it to a desired form.

-Enameling is the process of fusing glass powder to a substrate such as metal, ceramics, or glass using heat which results in a smooth durable and attractive coating.
+A variety of options exist to add color to metal, from chemical patinas to unique painterly techniques using pigments.
+Another is enameling, a process of fusing glass powder to a substrate such as metal using heat which results in a smooth durable and attractive coating.

 Glass technology and artistry dates back 5000 years and today encompasses slumping, fusing, jewelry, sculpture, and stained glass windows.
 Glass artisans use fire, tools and ultimately light to bring a vibrant kinetic energy to their creations.